card gamer logo

 disney lorcana damage score

 Directly next to the name of the card, you’ll see two different numbers.
-The first number is how much damage the character would deal during a challenge.
+The first number is the character’s Strength, and this is shows how much damage the character deals during a Challenge, which is Lorcana’s main method of ‘combat’.

-To the right of the Damage Score is the Willpower, which is how much damage any one character can take before it is banished.
+To the right of the Strength number, within the Shield symbol, is the character’s Willpower.
+This denotes how much damage the character can take before it is removed from the play area (or ‘banished’, to use the in-game terminology).

 Classifications